-TITLE OF THE COURSE: G 513 DC1.3: MICRO ECONOMCS II 3 hours per week: Total hours: 42
+TITLE OF THE COURSE: G 513 DC 1.3: MICRO ECONOMCS II

 - To help students to acquire knowledge of some of the basic concepts, principles and theories of Micro Economics. - To provide the foundation for the study of other branches of Economics. - To develop analytical, reasoning and graphical presentation of skills. - To enable the students to appreciate the utility of economics in day today life. - To enable students to understand different types of market structures and their working. - To help students to understand the concept of distribution.